pmean/build-website/text/07/WhichExpert.md

 of catastrophes.

-**Does the expert profit financially from his/her beliefs?** Monetary incentives are pervasive in today\'s society, so you have to be careful here.
+**Does the expert profit financially from his/her beliefs?** Monetary incentives are pervasive in today's society, so you have to be careful here.
 But ask if this person is making an outrageous claim in order to sell more books or attract more patients.
-Even if that is not his/her only motivation, a financial conflict will often color one\'s perspective and makes it difficult for that person to be dispassionate.
+Even if that is not his/her only motivation, a financial conflict will often color one's perspective and makes it difficult for that person to be dispassionate.

 **Does the expert rely on personal *(ad hominem)* attacks?** Most of the